awade/CoffeeMM/README.md

 # CoffeeMM
-This is a repo for putting scripts and files associated with LIGOX coffee machine monitor
+This is a repo for putting scripts and files associated with LIGOX coffee machine monitor.